go-gomail/gomail/README.md

 Gomail is a simple and efficient package to send emails.
 It is well tested and documented.

+Gomail can only send emails using an SMTP server.
+But the API is flexible and it is easy to implement other methods for sending emails using a local Postfix, an API, etc.

 It is versioned using [gopkg.in](https://gopkg.in) so I promise they will never be backward incompatible changes within each version.